caapel/SOFC/README.md

 This repository contains the source materials and calculation results used in the study ***SOFC Voltage Prediction by Data-Driven Approach***

 In this version:
-1) added MSE-metric on plot
+1) debug MSE-metric on plot

 ### fit result